 Many other monuments around London are tied to the Royal Family, many of which are also some of the city's top tourist attractions.
 Kensington Palace, the birthplace of Queen Victoria and the official residence of the Prince and Princess of Wales, can be visited by the general public; Visitors are invited to walk through royal apartments and gardens, as well as admire some of Queen Victoria's jewels.
 Further out, Windsor Castle has been the home of British Royalty for almost 1000 years, and is open to the public; It houses St George's Chapel, where Harry and Meghan got married in 2018.
 A more ancient and infamous site is the Tower of London: a fascinating time travelling experience through some darker and more unconventional times...

 There are also many religious monuments closely associated with the British Monarchy.
 Most notably Westminster Abbey, where Royal weddings, coronations and funerals usually take place.
 St Paul's Cathedral is also a place of importance, being the wedding stage for then Prince Charles and Lady Diana.

-Of course, there are many more sites which have a tie-in with the Monarchy, but to list them would be quite a feat.
+Of course, many more sites have a tie-in with the Monarchy, but to list them would be quite a feat.
 Besides, London has so much more to offer!
 There is no shortage of Art: from the British Museum to the Tate Modern, and from the Royal Opera House to West End.
 There is always something to do.

 My guilty pleasure is having a pub dinner followed by a show.
 England may not be well-known for its cuisine, but the country does have a great pub culture, with ales on tap and comfort food, what more does one need?
-A digestive walk into West End will lead one to a buzzing world of lights and music.
+A digestive walk into the West End will lead one to a buzzing world of lights and music.
 I like going to a place called "TKT" where last-minute tickets can be purchased and see where the night takes me.